 |61+ years||1,600–2,000 calories|

-Keep in mind that these estimates don’t apply to those who are pregnant or breastfeeding, as they’ll need significantly more calories.
+Keep in mind that these estimates don’t apply to those who are pregnant or nursing, as they’ll need significantly more calories.

 |Age||Daily calorie requirements|